 Located close to Hackbridge Station, our school has been at the heart of our community for over 100 years.

-Across both sites, the school is very fortunate to have specialist provisions for ICT, Music, Design & Technology/Art and well-equipped libraries.
-In addition to these, we also have a specialist Sports Hall at our 'Hackbridge Corner' site and are very excited about the addition of a new playing field on our 'London Road' site.
+Across our sites, the school is very fortunate to have specialist provisions for ICT, Design & Technology and well-equipped libraries.
+In addition to these, we also have a specialist Sports Hall at our Hackbridge Corner site and a new playing field on our London Road site.
 On both sites, we have wonderful pond areas providing an ideal space for science and quiet activities.

 We are fortunate to be able to offer children the opportunity to access age appropriate play spaces as they move through the school.

 The Early Years Foundation Stage department of our school consists of three Nursery classes – Caterpillars and Tadpoles (morning and afternoon places - 15 hours) and Honeybees (all day 30 hour places) and four Reception classes: Badgers, Hedgehogs, Moles and Squirrels.

-At the end of Year 2, children move into Key Stage 2.
+At the end of Year 2, children move automatically into Key Stage 2.
 This covers Years 3 to 6, children aged 7 to 11.